SaturdayNeighborhoodHealthClinic/snhc-web/README.md

-# snhc-web the web frontend for the SNHC website.
+# snhc-web: the web frontend for the SNHC.

 Our public-facing website.
 Seeded using the [angular-seed](https://github.com/angular/angular-seed) repository.